hydephp/develop/documentation-pages.md

 ### Sidebar header name

 By default, the site title shown in the sidebar header is generated from the configured site name suffixed with "docs".
-You can you can change this in the Hyde configuration file.
+You can change this in the Hyde configuration file.

 ```php
 'docsSidebarHeaderTitle' => 'API Documentation',